Peytonhill71/Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the config file to etc/ansible/.
-- Update the config file to include the ip of the machine
+- Update the hosts file to add the ip of the webservers, then add the ELK group with the IPs as well
 - Run the playbook, and navigate to kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_ elkplaybook.yml
+Where do you copy it?_ elkplaybook.yml copy it to etc/ansible/
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The config file.
-You insert the IP/port of each specific one
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The hosts file.
+You insert the IP/port of each specific one on the hosts file.
-- _Which URL do you navigate to in order to check that the ELK server is running?http://40.76.226.151:5601/app/kibana
+- _Which URL do you navigate to in order to check that the ELK server is running?http://40.76.226.151:5601/setup.php

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._